 The below information lists the combinations of education, training, and experience required for eligibility to write the examinations for each level of certification.
-The Board will consider a variation in the requirements on a case-by-case basis on request and with sufficient explanation of special circumstances.

 You can find a quick reference guide for all of our certifications below: